AdelaideB9/ctfc-constitution/README.md

 ## Notice of Meetings
 Seven (7) days notice shall be given to Members for an AGM or SGM.
 The notice shall set out where and when the meeting will be held, and particulars of the nature and order of the business to be transacted at the meeting.

-Seven (7) days notice of an AGM or SGM must be given to the Union Clubs Administrator.
+Seven (7) days notice of an AGM or SGM must be given to the YouX Clubs Administrator.

 Notice of General Meetings must be given to all Members in writing.

-The minutes and all details from an AGM or SGM need to be registered with the Union Clubs within ten (10) working days.
+The minutes and all details from an AGM or SGM need to be registered with YouX Clubs within ten (10) working days.

 ## Annual General Meetings